 It is the weapon of a Jedi

-As you probably expect, the only physical weapon Cal yields is his trusty lightsaber.
-By gaining experience points and exploring reach planet, you can unlock new abilities to better deal with anything the galaxy far, far away throws at you.
+As you probably expect, the only physical weapon Cal wields is his trusty lightsaber.
+By gaining experience points and exploring each planet, you can unlock new abilities to better deal with anything the galaxy far, far away throws at you.
 In addition, you will find different parts to customise not just your lightsaber, but BD-1, the Mantis and Cal.

 John Williams & Ben Burt are Jedi Masters

 The score also ads that special John Williams feeling.
 Where we see places we have never seen before, by being grounded by the music to make them feel as if we have. the sound designers also did a great job capturing the Star Wars feeling.